Why Amazon Sellers Outgrow A2X

 Entriwise is built with inventory integration as a native capability.

-• Updates inventory quantities in real time
+- Updates inventory quantities across your channels in real time.

 This means your balance sheet reflects actual inventory value at any point in time — not just at the moment your warehouse does a physical count.
 And your P&L includes accurate COGS, which makes gross margin a meaningful number rather than an estimate.